Autism Affect Motor Skill Development: What Parents Miss

 Does Every Child With Autism Have Motor Delays?

-However it also never hurts to look at the start.
+However, it also never hurts to look at the start.
 Better to ask than not to ask.

 Tools and Exercises That Help Motor Growth

-Treaters and parents can apply with such tools as:
+Autism affect motor skill development, treaters and parents can apply with such tools as:

 • Sensory swings